With the right recipes for make ahead cold lunches, you’ll save a ton of cash without using up too much of your time. These recipes are perfect!

 Heck, order a cheap pizza from your favorite place (with a coupon).
 I’ll never tell. 😉 Plus you’re still going to save money over buying lunch every day of the work (or school) week!

 Take a cue from your favorite lunch places and put together a bowl using your favorite ingredients.
-Create a salad based bowl and add toppings that range from a traditional rabbit worthy bowl, southwestern flavors, or your favorite seasonal toppings.
+Create a salad based bowl and add toppings that range from a traditional “rabbit food” bowl (lettuce, tomatoes, cucumbers, and more), to spicy southwestern flavors (with beans and corn), to your own favorite seasonal toppings.

 You can make a taco salad bowl or find your favorite combo of protein and veggies to create the best flavors.